TheNathannator/PlasticBand/Docs/Instruments/6-Fret Guitar/Xbox One.md

 } __attribute__((packed));
 ```

-## Output Command Info
+## Outbound Message

-### Command ID `0x22`: PS3-Style Output Reports
+### Message ID `0x22`: PS3-Style Output Reports

-This command is used to send the same output reports as what is seen on PS3 controllers.
+This message is used to send the same output reports as what is seen on PS3 controllers.

 Length: 8